 The bells that feature in the publication are for the most part quadrangular, belong to the early Middle Ages and range in date from between the fifth or sixth century and the early twelfth.
 Quadrangular hand-bells are emblematic both of the early insular church and of devotion to insular saints.
 The book also includes bell-shrines, which sometimes belong in whole or in part to the late Middle Ages; a small number of round-sectioned bells of early medieval date; two round-sectioned bells of late medieval date that are attributed to named saints and may have replaced quadrangular predecessors; and one bell of indeterminate date and non-insular type that forms part of the Breton group.

-Priced at €50, Early Medieval Hand-Bells of Ireland and Britain is available now from the Museum Shop Online.
+Priced at €50, Early Medieval Hand-Bells of Ireland and Britain is available from bookshops nationwide or online at www.wordwellbooks.com